aathapa/fundlock/README.md

 SvelteKit application that interacts with the smart contracts:

-- Wallet integration (Stacks wallet)
+- **Wallet integration** - Connect with Stacks wallet
-- Transaction management
+- **Transaction management** - Submit and track transactions
-- Contract interaction UI
+- **Contract interaction UI** - User-friendly interface for contract operations
-- Real-time updates via WebSocket
+- **Real-time WebSocket updates** - Live updates for transaction status and wallet balances without page refresh

 ## Learn More